asympro/SuperNova/README.md

 __/start__: Initiates the bot.

 __/rfq__: Processes an RFQ.
-The RFQ details are expected to be passed in as command arguments.
+The RFQ details are expected to be passed in as command arguments in free text form.

 __/trade__: Executes a trade.
 The trade instructions are expected to be passed in as command arguments.